-Please note this is not a Travel Insurance policy, cover for which can be obtained from www.ps-sports-quote.com.
+Please note this is NOT a Travel Insurance policy, cover for which can be obtained from Sport Travel Insurance.

 No, it is essential that you take out travel insurance for all members of your party travelling abroad.
-To obtain a quotation for travel insurance that will include cover whilst you are competing, please click www.ps-sports-quote.com.
+To obtain a quotation for travel insurance that will include cover whilst you are competing, please click Sport Travel Insurance.

 Insurance cover is only available to members who have a permanent UK address.
 Such members are covered for their Liabilities in terms of recognised activities in both the UK and overseas, provided that any overseas trip is officially recognised/authorised by BJA.